skenqbx/rail/doc/plugins.markdown

 **request options**

   - `{Object|boolean} retry` Set to `false` to disable the plugin
+    - `{Array|boolean} codes` HTTP status codes to retry, set to `false` to disable.
+Plugin defaults will be added when an array is passed.
     - `{number} interval` See `options`
     - `{number} limit` See `options`
     - `{boolean} validate` See `options`